CrazyCloudCraft/worldsystem-wiki/How-to-set-a-template-World?.md

 # How to set a template
 (WiP)

-Well, most users of the WorldSystem won't want to use the standard worlds and will want to add their own.
+Well, most users of WorldSystem don't want to use the standard worlds and want to add their own.
 In the following, I will explain how to do this.

 First of all, you need to put your Minecraft worlds to the folder, where WorldSystem searches for templates, this is